Agropur Cooperative: A Leader in the Dairy Industry

 Company Overview

-Founded in 1938, Agropur Cooperative has become Canada's largest dairy cooperative, representing 3,000 members across Quebec, Ontario, and the Atlantic provinces.
-The cooperative has expanded significantly into the United States, enhancing its market presence and production capacity.
+Founded in 1938, Agropur Cooperative stands as Canada's largest dairy cooperative, representing 3,000 members across Quebec, Ontario, and the Atlantic provinces.
+The cooperative has significantly expanded its presence into the United States, enhancing its market reach and production capacity.

 Location and Facilities

 Agropur is headquartered in Longueuil, Quebec, Canada, and operates numerous facilities nationwide.
-The cooperative's strategic expansion into the United States has been marked by a substantial increase in production capacity, notably tripling its output at the Lake Norton facility.
+A notable achievement in its expansion strategy was tripling the production capacity at the Lake Norton facility in the United States.

 Financial Indicators